awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-create-generic-template.md

    $ aws cloudformation execute-change-set --change-set-name arn:aws:cloudformation:region:123456789012:changeSet/EXAMPLE1-90ab-cdef-fedc-ba987EXAMPLE/EXAMPLE2-90ab-cdef-fedc-ba987EXAMPLE
    ```

-1. Next, you must find the name of the Lambda function that the previous command just created for you\.
+1. Next you must find the name of the Lambda function that the previous command just created for you\.

    ```
    $ aws lambda list-functions